Rishikesh-Jadhav/LLM-and-RAG-based-Chat-Application-with-AlloyDB-and-Vertex-AI/README.md

 The chat application follows a retrieval architecture:

-1. User submits a query (e.g., flight information).
+1. User submits a query (e.g., flight information, airport amenity enquiries).
 2. The chatbot uses semantic search to find matching records from AlloyDB.
 3. Retrieved data is embedded into the LLM’s prompt via RAG.